 (e) The mitigations that have been implemented on the systems listed and how they address the stated risks.

 6.5.6.
-How the vehicle manufacturer has implemented the cyber security principles identified in this paper may also be provided as an evidence for type approval.
+How the vehicle manufacturer has implemented the cyber security principles identified in this document may also be provided as an evidence for type approval.

 VII.
 Conclusion and recommendation for further proceedings